Wakeboard boat: Wedges and plates

 Many watersports boat manufacturers have developed systems to further enhance the shape of the wakes their boats create.
 These devices often help to lower the stern of the boat, which creates a larger wake and are very useful when wakesurfing as well.
 However, the quality and size of the wake is largely a function of the hull design and ballast weight of the boat.
 Malibu Boats' "Wedge" is a hydrofoil device that can be extended or retracted.
 When the "Wedge" is extended it creates downward force that pulls the stern of the boat lower in the water.
 MasterCraft boats use an "attitude adjustment plate" which is a large trim tab that allows the boat to be trimmed- enhancing the wake.
 Nautique developed the "Hydrogate" which uses Bernoulli's Principle to trim their wakeboarding boats.
 It works by creating a small channel along the stern of the boat at the transom- when it is closed, the nose of the boat is lower when on a plane creating a wake better for skiing.
 When the trough opens, approximately 1/2 inches deep, the higher velocity of the water through the trough creates a region of lower pressure, and causes the transom to settle lower, for wakeboarding.
 The hull is specifically molded to displace monumental amounts of water.
 Skiers Choice, manufacturer of Supra and Moomba, has created a wake plate that aids the boat in planing by allowing the driver to adjust the device (basically a trim tab).
 All manufactures have some type of ballast system in addition to the other devices.

 Hull technology

 Hull technology is the innovation and R&D that the manufacturers put into their boats to ensure the best stock wake possible.
 Many boarders use aftermarket ballast and lead to further weigh down their boats for very large wakes or for sports such as wake surfing.
 Most wakeboat manufacturers have installed factory ballast but sometimes more weight is needed.
 Ballast can take the form of hard tanks or soft bags which are filled with water from the body of water the boat is being operated on.
 Wakeboard boats have a certain type of hull to allow for bigger wakes.
 The bigger the wake the more the stern is sitting in the water.
 These boats are not good for shallow waters considering their draft is roughly over 3 feet.
 There is a rudder propeller and shaft drive along with three fins directly under the boat.

+Modern wakeboard boats incorporate advanced technologies including automated wake-shaping systems, GPS-controlled cruise control, and integrated telematics for remote monitoring and diagnostics.
+Electric and hybrid propulsion systems are increasingly available to meet environmental regulations and consumer demand for sustainable alternatives.